namastack/namastack-outbox/README.md

 - 📈 **Scalable**: Supports multiple application instances
 - 🎯 **Zero Message Loss**: Database-backed reliability
 - 🎲 **Jitter Support**: Randomized delays to prevent thundering herd

+## Disclaimer

+This project, **spring-outbox**, is an independent, community-maintained library and is **not affiliated with, endorsed by, or sponsored by VMware, Broadcom, or the official Spring team**.

+It is designed to integrate with the [Spring Framework](https://spring.io/) ecosystem but is maintained separately under the `io.namastack` namespace.

+All references to "Spring" are solely for the purpose of indicating compatibility or integration.
+"Spring" and "Spring Boot" are trademarks of their respective owners.

 ## Quick Start